 Apply for Rainwater Rewards

 Are you interested in managing rainwater more sustainably and saving some money?
-Rainwater Rewards have been designed to encourage property owners to consider managing rainwater when undertaking other improvements to their properties.
-Learn more about the Rainwater Rewards program.
+The City’s Rainwater Rewards program has been designed to help property owners to better manage their rainwater.
+Learn more here

 If you have any questions about the stormwater utility or the Rainwater Rewards program please contact the Stormwater Specialist at 250.361.0443 or firstname.lastname@example.org.